poloey/feni/README.md

 --------

 It will take about 2-3 minutes to go through every class gist.
 So If you do this frequently you will be fluent in those topic.
 Basic rule to be a fluent in any given topic is Repetition.
-Hope you will proper utilize this repo.
+Hope you will proper utilize this repo. since any git repo won't be deleted, So it will be your life time reference.

 * [class 01, September 17, 2017](https://github.com/poloey/01_feni_sep_17)